How to Track SEO Rankings with Google Analytics

 A focus keyphrase is the search term you want to target on your blog post or landing page.
 It can be a single word or a phrase that you want to rank for on Google.

-With the MonsterInsights Dimensions addon’s help, you can see which focus keyphrases bring in the most traffic:
+With the MonsterInsights Dimensions addon, you can see which focus keyphrases bring in the most traffic:

 Custom dimensions allow you to track additional information that Google Analytics doesn’t track by default.
 It helps you get more insights into how your SEO is performing.

-10. Set Up Custom Alerts for Changes in Traffic
+10. Set Up Custom Insights for Changes in Traffic

 Monitoring organic traffic daily (or even a couple times a week) in Google Analytics can be difficult if you’re busy with other tasks.

-A simple way to make sure you’re on top of things is by setting up Google Analytics alerts for when there is a significant change in your Organic traffic.
+A simple way to make sure you’re on top of things is with Google Analytics Insights, which are custom alerts that can tell you when there is a significant change in your organic traffic.

-For instance, if your site gets impacted by a new algorithm update, the alert will notify you about it so that you can take work on reversing the action as early as possible.
+For instance, if your site gets impacted by a new algorithm update, an alert will notify you about it so that you can take work on reversing the action as early as possible.

 Basically, creating an alert ensures that you don’t miss any urgent changes in your analytics.